pyeventsourcing/esdbclient/README.md

 The argument `limit` is an integer which limits the number of events that will be returned.

+The argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.

 The example below shows how to read recorded events in a stream forwards from a specific stream position.